 Our collection of word lists are available to everyone.
 You will also find helpful information on to use regular expressions with word lists to find bases for puzzles.

 The National Puzzlers' League hosts an annual convention in July of each year.
 The convention is in a different city each year, with cities selected two years in advance.
 Visit the convention site for the latest information.
 If you're new to the NPL, a convention can be a great “crash course” to the League.

-The NPL has about 700 members throughout the US, with a few overseas.
+The NPL has around 900 members throughout the US, with a few international members.
 Membership includes many of the top names in the puzzling world.
-Members of the NPL use noms (short for noms de plume) instead of names.
-You can read about some of our members on our members nom pages.

-New members: If you are interested in joining the NPL, here’s how to join.
+New members: If you are interested in joining the NPL, or in giving a gift membership, here's information on how to join.

 The NPL has produced a number of puzzle books: